 Pulse type(s): Choppy (Se), Fine (Xi)

 The Heart can receive sufficient Blood from the Spleen, if the latter's transformation and transportation function work properly, providing sufficient nutrients for growth and development.
 In turn, Heart Blood circulates and supplies the Spleen with nutrients to better perform its functions.

 /tcm-education-center/patterns/heart-and-spleen-deficiency is often treated with Gui Pi Tang, a herbal formula made of 12 herbs (including Ginseng - Ren Shen - as a key herb).
 Gui Pi Tang belongs to the category of "formulas that tonify qi and blood", which might be why it is often recommended for this pattern.
 Its main action as a formula is: "Tonifies and nourish Qi and Blood".

 Key actions: Tonifies and nourish Qi and Blood.
 Tonifies Heart and Spleen.

-Because it is a formula often recommended to treat the pattern 'Heart and Spleen Deficiency' of which colitis is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/heart-and-spleen-deficiency' of which colitis is a symptom.